-If you’ve visited downtown Ventura recently you may have noticed the newly installed cigarette butt cans in areas with the worst cigarette butt litter problems.
+If you’ve visited downtown Ventura, you may have noticed the cigarette butt ashcans in areas with the worst cigarette butt litter problems.
 While smoking is not permitted downtown or in almost any other public space in the city, there is still a considerable amount of cigarette butt litter making its way into our streets, storm drains, waterways and beaches.
 In fact, cigarette butts are the most common trash item picked up by Surfrider in their monthly beach cleanups.

 These efforts are part of a larger Hold On To Your Butt (HOTYB) campaign that Surfrider is leading, with support from the City of Ventura and other local groups.
 In addition to the downtown locations, ashcans were also installed at some City Parks, along the Promenade, and near beach entrance in Pierpont.
-As of January 2018, 45 ashcans have been installed throughout the City of Ventura, 10 in Port Hueneme, and 2 in Oxnard.
+As of July 2021,102 ashcans have been installed throughout the City of Ventura, 10 in Port Hueneme, and 2 in Oxnard.
 In total, 408,528 butts have been collected and recycled from this program, where 98% of the collected cigarette butts have come from ashcans and cleanups in Ventura.